-In Greek mythology, Acheron is the river Orpheus crosses to rescue Eurydice from the Underworld.
-As its name suggests, Acheron aims to open up a path between two apparently opposing worlds: that of the living and the dead, the past and the present, the ideal and reality.
+In Greek mythology, the Acheron is the river Orpheus crosses to rescue Eurydice from the Underworld.
+As its name suggests, Acheron aims to open up a path between two apparently opposed worlds: that of the living and the dead, the past and the present, the ideal and reality.

 L'Achéron has been invited to perform on the most important stages in Europe; on the recording front, L'Achéron has released some twenty CDs with Ricercar-Outhere (J. Schenck, A. Holborne, S. Scheidt, O. Gibbons, J.B.
 Bach, P.H.
-Erlebach) which have been awarded Diapasons d'Or, Chocs de Classica and Echo Klassik.
+Erlebach), all of which have been awarded Diapasons d'Or, Chocs de Classica and Echo Klassik.
 Latest release: Johann Sebastian Bach's Orgelbüchlein adapted for voice, viola da gamba and bandoneon by Albus Fair Editions.